ba-st/Ansible/docs/WorkerQueue.md

 ## Running the example

 Open three Ansible images.
-Two will act as workers and the other one as producer.
+Two will act as workers and the last one as producer.

 On the images acting as worker open a Playground and evaluate the corresponding script.
-Now, on the third one open a Playground, copy and inspect the producer script.
+Now, on the third one inspect the producer script on a Playground.
 This will send your first message.

 Since you inspected the script, an inspector on a instance of channel will open.
 To send more messages to the workers send  `#basicPublish:exchange:routingKey:` to it.

-After each message sent you should see a toast notification on one your worker image, not on both.
+After each message sent you should see a toast notification on one your worker images, not on both.
 It will look like this

 ![Message received toast](worker_queue_message_received_toast.png)

 ## Next

-Let's learn another integration pattern, discover [publish-subscribe](PublishSubscribe.md) messaging pattern with Ansible!
+Let's learn another integration pattern, discover the [publish-subscribe](PublishSubscribe.md) messaging pattern with Ansible!